 Are AYRO vehicles street legal?

 Yes.
-AYRO vehicles are low-speed vehicles (LSVs) which means they can be driven (with a valid driver’s license) on roads with speed limits of up to 35 mph.
+AYRO vehicles are low-speed electric vehicles (LSEVs) which means they can be driven (with a valid driver’s license) on most public roads with speed limits of up to 35 mph.
 This makes them perfect not only for closed campuses, but also for micro distribution in urban centers and car-free zones.*